adamj537/osPID-Firmware/README.md

 This firmware was developed from the osPID (http://www.ospid.com/blog/), version 1.6, released by Brett Beauregard and RocketScream (www.rocketscream.com) under the GPLv3 & BSD License, incorporating the following other open source modules.
 All files have been reformatted and re-commented for uniformity and clarity.

 The MAX31855 library is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 The MAX6675 library is from www.ladyada.net and is in the public domain.
 The EEPROMAnything module originated at playground.arduino.cc.
-The Arduino AutoTune library is by Brett Beauregard, and originally ported from the AutotunerPID Toolkit by William Spinelli (http://www.mathworks.com/matlabcentral/fileexchange/4652-autotunerpid-toolkit) © 2004.
+The Arduino AutoTune library is by Brett Beauregard, and originally ported from the AutotunerPID Toolkit by William Spinelli (http://www.mathworks.com/matlabcentral/fileexchange/4652-autotunerpid-toolkit) Â© 2004.
 Brett's AutoTune library is licensed under the FreeBSD License:

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
 -	Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.